Flyboard man fails in bid to cross Channel

 He took off from near Calais on Thursday morning and was heading for St Margaret's Bay in Dover.

-Mr Zapata was not injured when he fell in the water, according to a member of his team.
+Mr Zapata was not injured when he fell and later announced he was planning a second bid to fly across the Channel next week.

+"It is a huge disappointment," a member of his team told France's BFM TV shortly after the flight.
+"He must have missed the platform by just a few centimetres."

+"We practised this manoeuvre dozens of times in heavier seas," he added.

+But the inventor insisted his journey had been far from a failure.

+"We proved [to] ourselves that our plan is OK.
+The problem now is the refuelling, so we have to focus on refuelling and do it again, next week," he told the BBC.

-The attempt took place today exactly 110 years since Louis Blériot made the first plane flight across the Channel in 1909.
+The attempt took place exactly 110 years since Louis Blériot made the first powered flight across the Channel in 1909.

 Mr Zapata set off from the beach at Sangatte, near Calais, at about 09:00 local time (07:00 GMT) on Thursday.
-The exact timing was dependant on the weather conditions and shipping traffic.
+The exact timing was dependent on the weather conditions and shipping traffic.

 He was aiming to keep an average speed of 87mph (140km/h) while travelling 15-20m (50-65ft) above the water.